 As for the causes of such accidents, many people fail to appreciate that boat drivers must maintain constant vigil to see people and other boats approaching from all sides.
 Failure to keep an eye out for other boaters is a leading cause of preventable boating accidents.

 Inexperience is common factor.
 Many people only take out boats and water toys a few times a year.
 Consequently, they may fail to become as familiar with the “rules of the road” for boating on a busy lake or waterway.
 Due to infrequent use, boaters often lack sufficient skill and sometimes fail to master confusing boat controls.
 Not surprisingly, this inexperience can result in severe injury to the driver’s own passengers and other boaters on the waterway.

 Finally, even more experienced boaters can find themselves in unstable waters.
-Unlike the usually stable road bed engineered and constructed with load bearing considerations in mind, boaters have to operate the boat in a constantly shifting waterway that may change from moment to moment based upon the weather, other boaters, debris or water hazards floating on the surface or hidden under water.
-Even skilled operator’s can find themselves in less than desirable conditions when out on the water.
+Unlike the usually stable road bed engineered and constructed with load bearing considerations in mind, boaters have to operate the boat in waterway that may change from moment to moment based upon the weather, other boaters, debris or water hazards floating on the surface or hidden under water.
+Even skilled operators can find themselves in less-than-desirable conditions when out on the water.

 Although boating is one of the most enjoyable pastimes for people here in the Natural State, care should always be taken to ensure everyone goes home safely.
-When things do go wrong on the water, we can assist you in making sure those responsible for causing you harm are held to answer for the harms and losses they cause you or your family.
+When things do go wrong on the water, we can assist you in making sure those responsible for causing you harm are held responsible for losses you and your family endure.